nuagenetworks/nuagenetworks.github.io/_posts/2017-07-02-Ironic-Integration.md

 ### Create Nova Flavor

-Finally the Nova flavor has to be created as well:
+Finally the Nova flavor has to be created as well.
+Since PXE boot is only possible in the bootstrap network and not in the tenant network, the local boot option has to be set.
 ```
 nova flavor-create my-baremetal-flavor auto 1024 100 2  # 1024 Mb ram, 100 Gb disk and 2 CPU
 nova flavor-key my-baremetal-flavor set cpu_arch=x86_64
+nova flavor-key my-baremetal-flavor set capabilities:boot_option="local"
 ```

 # Enrollment process